xrdocs/ncs5500/_tutorials/chained-acl-for-ncs55xx-and-ncs5xx.md

 ## What's Not Supported

 - This feature is not supported in egress direction.
+- This feature is not supported on Layer 2 interfaces.
-- ACL with object groups is not supported with common ACL as of now.
+- ACL with object groups is not supported with common ACL.
 - ACL with ABF is not supported with common ACL.
-- It cannot be configured on the same line card which has compression.
+- It cannot be configured on the same line card which has compression configured.
 - Atomic replace of the common ACL is not supported.

 ## Common ACL behaviour with hw-module profile